heartsomeXPhantom/openTMS/README.md

 openTMS
 =======

-Source code for all activities connected to openTMS software developed by Heartsome Euroipe GmbH
+Source code for all activities connected to openTMS software developed by Heartsome Europe GmbH www.heartsome.de